dividedbyzeroco/enforce-js/readme.md

 > NOTE: `enforce` uses double brackets as a shortcut to `{ variable: variable }`

 ## Regular Data Types
-`enforce` supports primitive and object javascript data types and, by default, are __non-nullable__.
-To explictly define a variable to be nullable, add the `optional` keyword.
+`enforce` supports primitive javascript data types, which by default, are __non-nullable__.
+To explictly define a variable to be nullable, use the `optional` keyword.

 > NOTE: Non-nullable in `enforce` means the value can either be `undefined` or the specified data type.
 It cannot be a javascript `null` object.